spessasus/GeneralUser-GS/documentation/README.md

   * **macOS:** _TextEdit_ comes preinstalled on macOS.
 After opening TextEdit, go to “Format” → “Make Plain Text” to create the correct file type.
   * **Windows:** _Windows Notepad_ comes preinstalled on Windows.

-3. Paste the following into the editor, adjusting the path to `GeneralUser GS v2.0.0.sf2` to match its location on your system:
+3. Paste the following into the editor, adjusting the path to `GeneralUser-GS.sf2` to match its location on your system:
    ```
-   set synth.default-soundfont "/path/to/GeneralUser GS v2.0.0.sf2"
+   set synth.default-soundfont "/path/to/GeneralUser-GS.sf2"
    set synth.device-id 16
    set synth.polyphony 512
    set synth.gain 0.5